 What is Motion?

-The free movement of a body with respect to time is known as motion.
-For example- the fan, the dust falling from the carpet, the water that flows from the tap, a ball rolling around, a moving car etc. Even the universe is in continual motion.
-Are all these motion same?
+The free movement of a body concerning time is known as motion.
+For example fan, the dust falling from the carpet, the water that flows from the tap, a ball rolling around, a moving car etc. Even the universe is in continual motion.
+Are all these motions the same?
 Is the motion of a pendulum the same as that of a moving car or train?
-There are various types of motions which are happening around us and they can be basically distinguished on the basis of:
+Various types of motions are happening around us and they can be distinguished based on:

 As per physics and mechanics, there are mainly 4 types of motion, i.e.